 I moved to the neighborhood in 1998, and all trace of the Sunnyvale Drive-In was gone by that time.
-Today, the site is occupied by condominiums and a small shopping center.
+Today, the site is occupied by condominiums.

 Just login to your account and subscribe to this theater